 - Stick tips come in all shapes and sizes, in nylon and wooden guises.
 Each style extracts a different sound from your your drums and cymbals.
 Ball tips tend to elicit more precise, articulate sounds, especially when it come to cymbals.
 Acorn tips are fuller and warmer.
 For the best of both worlds, we’d recommend an oval tip.
 Nylon tips produce more attack than wood tips.

-For something as seemingly simple as buying a pair of drumsticks, there’s actually a lot to consider.
-The best approach is to visit your nearest drum shop, feel a range of sticks in your hands and give them a play.
-You’ll soon find the right model for you.
+For something as seemingly simple as buying a pair of drumsticks, there’s actually plenty to chew over.
+But ultimately, the best approach is to visit your nearest drum shop, feel a range of sticks in your hands and give them a play.
+You’ll soon home in on the right model for you.

-Now let's take a look at some of the best drumsticks available from Vic Firth, Promark, Vater and more...
+Now let's take a look at some of the best drumsticks available from the likes of Vic Firth, Promark, Vater and more...